pete-thompson/selenium-spotfire-dotnet/Readme.md

 }
 ```

-Run settings to show the Chrome window:
+Example run settings file to show the Chrome window and download the ChromeDriver:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>